forem/forem/docs/backend/internationalization.md

   We want to update this logic so these characters work in URLs as expected.
 - Allow Forem Admins to set a "default language".
 Currently, if a user doesn't select a language preference, it defaults to English ("en").
-- Update service workers and caching to interpret language preferences.
 - Clean up some code.
 There are some places we're hard-coding strings on the frontend.
 We'll want to explore moving that sort data to the backend to unify where and how we're translating.